 2. Focus on financial access and inclusion of households and SMEs

-Our focus is to expand access to finance for individuals who are locked out of the formal and regulated financial system and for small and medium size enterprises (SMEs) who need better access to financing and credit.
+Our focus is to expand access to finance for individuals who are locked out of the formal and regulated financial system and for small and medium-sized enterprises (SMEs) who need better access to financing and credit.

 About 1.7 billion adults—men and women—still lack access to formal financial services.
-The Bank Group has set an ambitious goal of achieving universal financial access by 2020.
-This goal envisions that adults worldwide will have access to a transaction account or electronic instrument to store money, send and receive payments.
-Financial access is the first step toward broader financial inclusion, where individuals and firms can safely use of a range of appropriate financial services, including savings, payments, credit and insurance.
+The WBG aims for adults worldwide to have access to a transaction account or electronic instrument to store money, send and receive payments.
+Financial access is the first step toward broader financial inclusion, where individuals and firms can safely use a range of appropriate financial services, including savings, payments, credit and insurance.

 3. Focus on development of long-term finance and risk management